osmbe/website/content/posts/2015-03-20-motm-pierre-parmentier.en.md

 **What is in your view the greatest strength of OpenStreetMap?**

 The greatest strength of OpenStreetMap is to be free.
 Opportunities to use and reuse are endless.
-Look at all those ideas and applications that are popping up everywhere, such as the <a href="http://hot.openstreetmap.org/">Humanitarian OpenStreetMap Team (HOT)</a>, <a href="http://waymarkedtrails.org/">Waymarked Trails</a>, the <a href="http://geschichtskarten.openstreetmap.de/historische_objekte/">Geschichtkarten</a>..
+Look at all those ideas and applications that are popping up everywhere, such as the [Humanitarian OpenStreetMap Team (HOT)](http://hot.openstreetmap.org/), [Waymarked Trails](http://waymarkedtrails.org/), the [Geschichtkarten](http://geschichtskarten.openstreetmap.de/historische_objekte/)..
 All this is very stimulating!

 **What are the largest challenges for OpenStreetMap?**